sheckuntangle/traffic_gen/README.md

 # Edit .env file

 Edit the .env file in the repo to match the name of the interfaces on your device.
+Also add the path to your logging directory.

 # Create trafficlogs, ngfw-traffic, and mfw-traffic commands